Azure/CCOInsights/install/DeploymentGuide.md

 ![azure rbacSP](/install/images/RBACServicePrincipals.png)

 ## IaaS Usage and Limits Dashboard tab
-This tab allows to identify the usage of any Compute, Storage and Networking Azure resource and validate the limits for each region and subscription
+This tab allows to identify the usage of any Compute, Storage and Networking Azure resource and validate the limits for each region and subscription.

 You can filter the information by:
+- Tenant
 - Subscription
 - Azure Region